Absolute Tenacity

 This is Jamaica Beach’s Beach

-About mid-way the distance to the west end, there’s a little town called Jamaica Beach.
+About halfway the distance to the west end, there’s a little town called Jamaica Beach.
 And despite the exotic name, the beaches there are no different from the rest of the island.
 That being said, you can drive on this beach.

 Additionally, the town of Jamaica Beach has a store and a gas station.
 Whereas, further west, these services become scarce!